-Then we turned silent again to allow Valkynen to continue his work in peace.
+Then we turned silent again, allowing Valkynen to continue his work in peace.

-With the end of the year coming up and the game slowly but steadily progressing, we felt it was time to show the first glimpse of this game to the public.
+With the end of the year coming up and the game slowly but steadily progressing, we felt it was time to show the public the first glimpse of this game.
 So Sensei Yamura used actual game footage to create an exciting teaser trailer:

 Development Continues!
-There is still a decent amount of work that needs to be done, but the good news is that we are getting closer and will start internal alpha testing very soon!
+A decent amount of work still needs to be done, but the good news is that we are getting closer and will start internal alpha testing very soon!

 Finally: A major shout-out to Valkynen for all of his hard work on this!

 During 2021 we established a decent reputation for bringing important Star Atlas news to the masses.
 This was a real need for this as the team announced things left and right, using various media, meaning there was no one source to find the latest news.
-Most of the time, the big news was announced during a Townhall, which meant no written account was available.
+The big news was usually announced during a Townhall, which meant no written account was available.